Eefjeroelfsema/Project_january/report.md

 ### linechart.js
 - <b>Code</b>: In this file I make and update the linechart.
 First the svg is made for the linechart.
 In a dictionary I put the values of every country in a list.
 Then the function countryline is called.
 In this function I make one line for the country it is called for.
-Therefore I call this function 23 times, for each country in my dataset.
-So in the beginning a multiple linechart is made with 23 lines.
+In the beginning a multiple linechart is made with 23 lines, so my countryline function is called 23 times.
 The function makeAxis makes the axis.
-If you hover over a line in the linegraph, the line turns red and the function fullnameCountry function is called to display the fullname of the country in the righttop.
+If you hover over a line in the linegraph, the line turns red and the function fullnameCountry is called to display the fullname of the country in the righttop.
 Via the button you can choose to display only 1 country.
 All the lines are removed and only the line of that one country is drawed (calling the countryline function once with that info).
 The yscale is updated with the new data and then the axis are updated as well.
 You can always choose to show all the countries again, by pushing that button.
 - <b>Functionality</b>: In this visualization I show the historical budget deficits of the countries.
-The first linechart drawn is with all the countries together.
-Via a button next to the title you can select a certain country and only the line of that country is drawed.
+The first linechart is drawn with all the countries together.
+Via a button next to the title you can select a certain country and then only the line of that country is drawed.
 The axis move together with the range of the country values.
-It is also possible to draw all the lines together again.
+It is also possible to draw all the lines together again, by pushing the all countries button.

 ### piechart.js
 - <b>Code</b>: The piechart is shown in the modal, when clicked on a country.
 Therefore the main function piechart is a global function (pieChartFunction), which can be called from in the map.js.
 Before anything is called, the svg, the width height and radius are determined above.
 The piechart.js file calls itself in the beginning, to make the fist piechart.
-The piechart function calls the firstPiechart function.
+When that happens the piechart function calls the firstPiechart function.
 When a country is clicked on in the map, the mapjavascript calls the piechartFunction, which calls the updatepiechartfunction.
 The pieChartFunction contains the new country and year, and with that information the piechart is updated.
 The function arcTween